mochi/mochikit/doc/rst/MochiKit/DOM.rst

         Note that it will do the right thing for IE, so don't do the ``class`` -> ``className`` hack yourself.

+        Also note that the DOM element object property with the same name will also be set if not already identical to the attribute value.
+This is needed to compensate for weird attributes that distinguish between the property and attribute values (i.e. the "value" attribute for fields).

     ``value``:
         The value of the attribute, may be an object to be merged (e.g. for setting style).